S394: Prohibit Foreign Ownership of NC Land. Latest Version

 (4) The mailing address of the owner of the land.

-(d) A prohibited foreign party that fails to timely file a registration with the Secretary of State and the Attorney General is subject to a civil penalty of not less than one thousand dollars ($1,000) for each day that the registration is late, the clear proceeds of which shall be remitted to the Civil Fines and Forfeitures Fund, in accordance with G.S.
+(d) A prohibited foreign party that fails to timely file a registration with the Secretary of State and/or the Attorney General is subject to a civil penalty of not less than one thousand dollars ($1,000) for each day that the registration is late, the clear proceeds of which shall be remitted to the Civil Fines and Forfeitures Fund, in accordance with G.S.
 115C‑457.2.
-The unpaid balance of any penalties assessed under this subsection shall constitute a lien against the land.
+The unpaid balance of any penalties assessed under this subsection shall constitute a lien against the land if a Notice of Foreign Ownership Violation Lien has been recorded by the Attorney General in the office of the register of deeds in the county where the property is located, and the lien shall have priority from the date and time of recordation and shall be enforced by the Attorney General.

 (e) A prohibited foreign party that acquires land described in subsection (a) of this section on or after the effective date of this section, by devise or descent, through the enforcement of security interests, or through the collection of debts, other than a de minimis direct interest, shall sell, transfer, or otherwise divest itself of the land within three years after acquiring the land.